 Put the elderberries, water, cinnamon, ginger etc. into a saucepan and bring to the boil.
 Let it simmer for 30 minutes then take off the heat.
 Mash the berries to get all the juice and strain it all into a clean bowl.
 Once it has cooled a good bit add the honey.
 It will keep in the fridge for 1-2 months in a glass bottle with a good lid.
 I’ve also begun adding a capful of brandy per bottle to help it last in a cool cupboard/panty for a few months.
 Elderberries can also be frozen in season to make another batch later in winter.

-Siobhán Daffy runs Natural Rhythms Homeopathy for adults and children looking for natural ways to maintain physical and emotional health.
+Siobhán Daffy runs Natural Rhythms Natural Health Practice for women looking for natural ways to maintain physical and emotional health.
 She’s also a mother of two, a writer and poet.
 She enjoys growing a few veggies and is interested in using fresh vegetables and wild herbs/berries to build immunity.